WaseemAlkurdi/MU_sm8150pkg_Tutorial/1_Prerequisites_Bootloader_binary_extraction.md

 ![folder containing xbl.img open in 7-Zip File Manager on Windows](/img/0.png)

-Then, right-click the biggest file, of type gzip, and select "Open Inside #".
+Then, right-click `xbl.img`, and select "Open Inside #".
 Make sure you select the correct Open Inside option, as the other ones won't work!

 ![7-Zip File Manager window after right-clicking on xbl.img, with "Open Inside #" highlighted](/img/1.png)